igniter-labs/ti-ext-importexport/docs/index.md

 ## Usage

-This section explains how to integrate the Import/Export extension into your own extension if you need to create custom import/export types.
+This section covers how to integrate the Import/Export extension into your own extension if you need to create custom import/export types.
 The Import/Export extension provides a simple API for managing import and export operations.

 ### Defining import types